 Several pressures make faculty hiring harder than it looks on paper.
-The first is supply.
-A shortage of qualified candidates affects many institutions, driven in part by retiring Baby Boomer faculty, steady demand for higher education, and pay that has not kept pace.
+The first is supply: a shortage of qualified candidates affects many institutions, driven in part by retiring faculty, steady demand for higher education, and pay that has not kept pace.
 With fewer candidates in the market, finding the right fit takes longer and costs more.

 The second is competition.
 As the pool tightens, colleges and universities end up bidding against one another, and salaries climb to land the strongest people.
 The third is timing.
 The tenure system can make it hard to predict when a faculty member will move on.
-When a departure is known in advance, an administrator can plan a clean handoff.
-When it is not, the search becomes a scramble, which adds stress and lowers the odds of a strong match.
+A known departure allows a clean handoff; an unexpected one turns the search into a scramble that lowers the odds of a strong match.

 ShortageFewer qualified candidates than open roles